This easy DIY docking station holds your phone, Apple Watch and more on your nightstand while charging.

 Make sure that the angled edge lines up along the bottom of both boards.
 Secure with 1 1/4″ pocket hole screws.

-Measure and mark the center points for the drilling holes.
+Measure and mark the center points for the holes according to the diagram in the plans.
 Remember the bottom is the angled cut.

 The top hole will be the end of the watch opening.
 If you want to make your nightstand valet only hold 1 watch, you can make it shallower and that will allow more room for a larger phone.